juhamust/mozaik-ext-slack/README.md

 ## Changelog

+### Release 0.9.4
+- Started upgrade to Mozaik v2
+- Channel widget works with Mozaik v2
+- Updated the documentation

 ### Release 0.9.0

 - Added support for including/excluding channel messages by using advanced globbing channel name rules like: `general, !sales, team-*` (general -channel and all the channels starging with "team-".
 Explicitly no sales)